 The castle itself has a long history.
 People have lived in this area since the early stone age.
 The Romans also erected a fortification on this site to control the road running from Milan (modern day Italy) to Bregenz (modern-day Austria).
 A castle was then built in the 12th century due to the hills strategic position as well as proximity and overlook to the river.
-Originally, a church should have stood on the hill, but further constructions of towers and a curtain wall converted this religious project into one of defence.
+Originally, a church should have stood on the hill, but further construction of towers and a curtain wall converted this religious project into one of defence.

 Additionally, there is a nice house that we stumbled upon at the base of the hill.
 What makes the house special (as it is on a street where all houses are in similar styles) is in the garden, where a model of the castle and town.